About Build Pittsburgh

 As a Build Pittsburgh sponsor, you will have the opportunity to exhibit your product or service to an exclusive audience of design professionals.

-Contact Rachael Kelley firstname.lastname@example.org at AIA Pittsburgh to become a sponsor of Build Pittsburgh.
-Sponsorship Opportunities are limited and are offered on a first-come, first-serve basis.
+Contact Rachael Kelley email@example.com at AIA Pittsburgh to become a sponsor of Build Pittsburgh.
+Sponsorship Opportunities are limited.
 See Sponsorship Levels and Benefits for further details on sponsorships and programming.

 AIA Board Decision Mainstreams Sustainable Design Education…